 Here is a link to a video produced by the Historical Landmarks Commission called Landmarks of Nevada County: Preserving Our Unique History.
 Enjoy!

-The 2017 Edition of our eBook, Exploring Nevada County, is available for the iPhone and iPad, the Amazon Kindle and the Barnes and Noble Nook.
+The 2018 Edition of our ebook, Exploring Nevada County, is available for the iPhone and iPad and the Amazon Kindle.
 For more information, click here.
 Copies of the earlier paperback edition are still available.
 Click here.